-An organization has a financial benefit or burden relationship with the primary government if any one of these conditions exists:
+An organization has a financial benefit or burden relationship with the primary government if any one of these conditions exists, either directly or indirectly:

-- The primary government is legally entitled to or can otherwise access the organization's resources. - The primary government is legally obligated or has otherwise assumed the obligation to finance deficits of, or provide financial support to, the organization. - The primary government is obligated in some manner for the debt of the organization.
+- a.
+The primary government is legally entitled to or can otherwise access the organization's resources. - b.
+The primary government is legally obligated or has otherwise assumed the obligation to finance deficits of, or provide financial support to, the organization. - c.
+The primary government is obligated in some manner for the debt of the organization.